gauravmeee/My_md_Notes/2. Tutorial Notes/JavaScript_tutorial.md

 }

 ```

-// you can add more events in place of 'click' like:
+you can add more events in place of 'click' like:
-`mouseup`// when mouse is released after click
+`mouseup` : when mouse is released after click
-`mousedown`// when mouse is released after hold
+`mousedown` : when mouse is released after hold
-`mouseover`//when mouse go on an element
+`mouseover`: when mouse go on an element
-`mouseout`//when mouse go out of an element
+`mouseout` : when mouse go out of an element

 To change html element on click
 ```js
 let prevHTML = document.querySelectorAll(.container)[1].innerHTML;